Energy Superhub Oxford (ESO)

 The carbon intensity of electricity roughly correlates with the cost, as electricity is cheapest when wind and solar generation is high.
 This means that load shifting of heating immediately reduces the carbon intensity.

-Octopus Energy’s Agile tariff, is being recommended to ESO’s occupants, providing a 48 half-hourly price points each day, allowing households to take advantage of this dynamic pricing.
+A dynamic time-of-use electricity tariff is being recommended to ESO’s occupants, providing 48 half-hourly price points each day and allowing households to take advantage of this dynamic pricing.

 Heat can account for over 50% of a property’s energy consumption and this means that large savings can be made by heating homes outside of peak periods.
 The Kensa heat optimisation programme automates this ‘load shifting’ so that consumers make savings from dynamic tariffs without having to change their behaviour.